MSU Pesticide News - June 28th, 2017

 - Utilize Integrated Pest Management (IPM) principles in order to apply pesticides only when needed.
 Many measures may be taken to control pests prior to using chemicals.

-- Watch timing of application.
-Avoid spraying bee-toxic pesticides when crops or weeds are in bloom as this is when bees are most likely to be affected by pesticides.
+- Avoid spraying bee toxic pesticides when crops or weeds are in bloom as this is when bees are most likely to be affected by pesticides.
 Some pesticides cannot be applied during bloom as stated on their labels.
-Many other pesticide labels restrict application during times when bees are actively visiting and can be applied from late evening to early morning.
-See your pesticide product label “Environmental Hazard” statement for additional information.

 - Be aware of weather conditions.
 Low temperatures, cloud cover and dew may extend pesticide residuals.
 Pesticides applied before or during cold nights, followed by warm summer days greatly increases bee kills.

-Applicators, beekeepers and specialty crop producers may view the FieldWatch map without registering at mt.driftwatch.org or fieldwatch.com.
-There are several informational and outreach assets, including “How-To” guides and videos, that can be found at fieldwatch.com/resources.
-For information on bees and pesticides navigate to epa.gov/pollinator-protection or contact the Montana State University Extension Pesticide Education Program at email@example.com or (406) 994-5067.
+For information on bees and pesticides navigate to epa.gov/pollinator-protection or contact the Montana State University Extension Pesticide Education Program at firstname.lastname@example.org or (406) 994-5067.
 Also visit our website at: pesticides.montana.edu